Alderman White School: School Re-Opening September 2020

 Our aim is to provide the best possible education that we can to all students in line with our values and policies, whilst also preventing COVID-19 transmission within our school community by working together to rigorously apply our protective measures.

-The protective measures that we will have in place are:
+The protective measures (following our risk assessment) that we will have in place are:

 1) minimise contact with individuals who are unwell by ensuring that those who have coronavirus (COVID-19) symptoms, or who have someone in their household who does, do not attend school.